 - Do NOT attempt to dismantle and repair any instrument.
 Dismantling instruments in (MC)2 could lead to a life-threatening situation.
 (MC)2 equipment frequently has high voltages inside and X-ray shielding which, if removed, may expose users to X-rays.

-- Failure to follow these procedures may lead to revocation of center access.
+- Failure to follow these procedures may lead to revocation of facility access.

 - Research supervisors are responsible for 50% of the cost of any instrumentation repair required due to user negligence.